ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/persistent_storage.md

 * `Storage.SetPlayerData(Player, table)`
     * is server-only

 All successfully stored data in preview mode can be viewed in your computer's File Explorer in `Saved/Maps/your_map_name/Storage/`.
-This data is just for debugging purposes and does not get uploaded to CORE servers.
+This data is just for debugging purposes and does not get uploaded to Core servers.

 Each player table has a **maximum size limit of 16Kb**.

-To read more about the supported data types that can be saved, as well as the possible error code results, check out the Storage section of the [CORE API](/docs/core_api/#storage).
+To read more about the supported data types that can be saved, as well as the possible error code results, check out the Storage section of the [Core API](/docs/core_api/#storage).

 ---